deGeneration X: Swimming with Sharks off Sipadan IslandTravel Features Scuba Diving

 After the surprise start, the band kicked up the energy with Chumbawamba’s “I Get Knocked Down.”
 Every single note was brutally off-key, but sitting on a rock 25 miles from Semporna, it was more than anyone could expect.
 Despite a heavy accent and limited English, the singer spent the next three hours banging out one English-language cover after another.

-, our group set off for the east side of the island, and the most notable dive spot was South Point, a prime area for seeing large pelagic life forms.
+The next morning, our group set off for the east side of the island, and the most notable dive spot was South Point, a prime area for seeing large pelagic life forms.
 South Point sits right next to Turtle Patch, so turtles were in abundance again today, and so were the sharks.
 In fact, three large sharks swam right by me ignoring my presence like beautiful women in an exclusive nightclub.
 The reality is they were beautiful.
 Despite my fear of the pectoral-fin beasts, I found the sharks to be magnificent creatures to watch, and none made me feel nervous.
 That said, Sipadan itself is not entirely safe.

 As Sipadan drew more and more divers, Indonesia and Philippines both made claims to it, requiring the International Court of Justice to confirm Malaysian ownership in late 2002.
 Territorial disputes, however, are not the only concerns.
 A Filipino separatist group kidnapped 21 people—10 tourists, 11 resort employees—from Sipadan in 2000.
 This past year, ransom-seeking pirates in nearby waters took three Indonesian fisherman in July and four Malaysians in April.
 In 2014, repeated incidents in the area led to the temporary suspension of tours to places like Sipadan, though a stronger military presence in tourist areas has since increased safety.